alterani/from-json-to-mongoDB/README.md

 <p><CODE>node json-to-mongo.js</CODE> </p>

-#config file
+#Config file
 ## All settings are defined in parameters.json file.
 <p>In order to setup your parameters use json syntax.</p>
-<p>Before to run, check and configure your setting in this file.</p>
+<p>Before to run check and configure your setting in this file.</p>

-Under you can see description for each parametere:
+Under you can see description for each parameters:

 - <b>input_directory:</b> This is an loca path on your machine.
 Input directory path.
 Where your files json ara stored.